qwikgeo/qwikgeo-api/README.md

 }
 ```

-In order for the api to work you will need to edit the `config.py` file with your database connections.
+You will also need to edit the `config.py` file with your database connections.
 ```python
 DATABASES = {
     "data": {